hicommonwealth/edgeware-contracts-tutorials/5/collection-traits.md

 Rememeber that the `vector.get` returns an `Option` not the actual object!

 ## Traits
 A trait tells the Rust compiler about the functionality a particular type has, and can be shared with other types.
 You can read more about them [here](https://doc.rust-lang.org/book/ch10-02-traits.html).
-Before using the custom built structures inside the `Ballot` storage, certain traits are required to be implemented for `Voter` and `Proposal` strcuts.
+Before using the custom built structures inside the `Ballot` storage, certain traits are required to be implemented for `Voter` and `Proposal` structs.
 These traits include:

 - `Debug`: Allows debug formatting in format strings
 - `Clone` : This trait allows you to create a deep copy of object